-The relatively high level of standardization we surveyed is surprising considering that some influential scholars envisage certain mandatory constraints to the reception of US-like liquidation preference arrangements.
-100 Here, the obstacles to a full legal transplant are supposedly seen in the necessarily profit-driven causa societatis101 or, similarly, in the ban against a societas leonine clause, 102 which would be both undermined if the VC investor held from the outset the right to recover the total capital investment made, with the founder exposed to the risk to get no substantial return.
+The relatively high level of standardization we surveyed is surprising considering that some influential scholars envisage certain mandatory constraints on the reception of US-like liquidation preference arrangements.
+Here, the obstacles to a full legal transplant are supposedly seen in the necessarily profit-driven causa societatis, 101 or, similarly, in the ban against a societas leonine clause, 102 which would both be undermined if the VC investor held, from the outset, the right to recover the total capital investment made, with the founder exposed to the risk of getting no substantial return.
 In particular, especially with regard to the non-participating preferred shares, these scholars argue that the non-participation in the upside, on the one hand, excludes the possibility to qualify the relative holder as 'proper' shareholder, resembling more likely a creditor or a partner in a silent partnership; 103 and, on the other hand, guarantees an 'immunization' from the entrepreneurial risk in contrast with the societas leonine clause.
 104 We are not very convinced by these arguments.
-First, the idea of a corporation as a "peer group", with shareholders all devoted to a common purpose, is declining also in Italy.
+First, the idea of a corporation as a 'peer group', with shareholders all devoted to a common purpose, is losing ground also in Italy.
 105 Second, the total or partial satisfaction of the liquidation preference (both in the downside and the upside) requires in any case a liquidity event with a positive cash-flow.
-Thus, already ex ante, also the preferred shareholder assumes an entrepreneurial risk, not differently from any other shareholder.
+Thus, already ex ante, the preferred shareholder, too, assumes an entrepreneurial risk, not differently from any other shareholder.
 Third, preferred shareholders are entitled to receive, upon occurrence of a liquidity event, a liquidation preference after creditors' claims are satisfied.
 For this reason, they are always residual claimants and never holder of a subjective right to a fixed claim against the company or other shareholders.
-In case of insolvency,
+In case of insolvency, they cannot be treated as company creditors.
+For all these reasons, we do not think that liquidation preferences, including those of the non-participating type, result in a 'deviation' from the traditional shareholder paradigm.